 - Little Beach-> 4 out of 15 days tested (26.7%)

-The Maine Department of Environmental Protection expresses that Maine beaches are overall safe.
-2018 testing led as a major aspect of the Maine Healthy Beaches demonstrated about 98% of beach days as being without bacteria.
+The Maine Department of Environmental Protection states that Maine beaches are safe overall.
+2018 testing led as a major aspect of the Maine Healthy Beaches demonstrated that about 98% of beach days were without bacteria.

 Maryland: 41 of 67 beach sites sampled were potentially unsafe for at least one day in 2019.

-Many other beach sites in the state with many potentially unsafe days:
+Many other beach sites in the state have many potentially unsafe days:

 - Ocean City Beach 3->8 out of 28 days tested (28.6%)